 As funky as your target group is or wants to be!
 I personally always like things to be a bit funky - probably because I’m the same sometimes :-) .
-An unusual logo makes you stand out from the mass.
-A logo should distinguish your business from the mass.
-So maybe the question isn’t "how funky can my logo be", but rather "how funky should my logo be".
+An unusual, creative logo design makes you stand out from the mass.
+A creative logo design should distinguish your business from the mass.
+So maybe the question isn’t "how funky can my company logo design be", but rather "how funky should my company logo design be".

-# 5 "What are the most important thoughts when creating a perfect branding?"
+# 5 "What are the most important thoughts when creating a perfect brand design?"